melt-ui/melt-ui/src/docs/content/builders/date-picker.md

 value the field represents, and what day the calendar displays when no date is selected.

 <Callout>
-	To learn more about how the placeholder affects the different parts of the date picker, checkout the placeholders docs for t/he <A href="/docs/builders/date-field">Date Field</A> & <A href="/docs/builders/calendar">Calendar</A> builders.
+	To learn more about how the placeholder affects the different parts of the date picker, checkout the placeholders docs for the <A href="/docs/builders/date-field">Date Field</A> & <A href="/docs/builders/calendar">Calendar</A> builders.
 </Callout>

 ### Set the Placeholder Date